tPl0ch/symfony-phpqatools/README.md

 What's inside?
 ---------------

-  * An ant build.xml file that is configured for use with Symfony2 which will gather almost any data your code can deliver
+  * An ant build.xml file that is configured for use with Symfony2 which will gather almost any data your code can deliver, including behat / mink html reporting

   * A PhpDox-0.4.0-alpha phpdox.xml.dist that is configured for the project's ant build file

   * A Behat configuration file and a Behat Test Scenario in the AcmeDemoBundle

+  * A standard PHP Mess Detector xml configuration

   * Everything that the framework-standard-edition provides

 It comes pre-configured with the following additional bundles:

+  * **All the behat/* requirements**

   * [**LiipFunctionalTestBundle**][3] - Adds several enhancements, including
     template and routing annotation capability